 While TAM is a great fit for federal and state transportation agencies, many local agencies are not ready to take on development of a TAM program.
-This training offers a simple overview of TAM’s components and illustrates how little changes can have a big impact on an agency.
+This training offers a simple overview of TAM’s components and illustrates how little changes and tools can have a big impact on an agency.

 Ultimately, the training outlines how agencies can: